+202. Furthermore, "improv[ing] and strengthen[ing] the international trading system based on GATT 1994" requires giving effect to all provisions of the GATT 1994, including both obligations and exceptions.
+With this reference to the trading system as a whole, the object and purpose of the Agreement on Safeguards - as expressed in its preamble - confirms that a Member's ability to seek, take, or maintain safeguard measures does not constrain a Member's ability to take such action pursuant to other provisions of the GATT 1994, such as Article XXI.

+214 Emphasis added.

-- 190. Furthermore, "improv[ing] and strengthen[ing] the international trading system based on GATT 1994" requires giving effect to all provisions of the GATT 1994, including both obligations and exceptions.
-With this reference to the trading system as a whole, the object and purpose of the Agreement on Safeguards as expressed in its preamble confirms that a Member's ability to seek, take, or maintain safeguard measures does not constrain a Member's ability to take such action pursuant to other provisions of the GATT 1994, such as Article XXI. - 4.
-The Drafting History of the Agreement On Safeguards Confirms That Invocation Through Notice is a Precondition to a Member's exercise of its right to take action under Article XIX and that the Agreement on Safeguards Does Not Constrain a Member's Ability to Act Pursuant to Article XXI(b) - 191.
-The drafting history of the Agreement on Safeguards also confirms that invocation is a condition precedent to a Member's exercise of its right to take action under Article XIX and the consequent application of safeguards rules to that action.
-The importance of invocation was highlighted during Tokyo Round discussions, and can be seen in the continued development of the text that became Article 1 and Article 11 of the Agreement on Safeguards after the Uruguay Round. - 192.
-During the Tokyo Round negotiations, contracting parties perceived a need to clarify and strengthen the provisions of Article XIX.
-In particular, certain contracting parties "affected by Article XIX measures wanted its provisions to be clarified and re-inforced" and "stressed the need for more precise criteria for invocation of the safeguard clause".
-The Tokyo Declaration, adopted in September 1973, stated that negotiations should examine "the adequacy of the multilateral safeguard system, considering particularly the modalities of application of Article XIX, with a view to furthering trade liberalization and preserving its results." - 193.
-Although negotiations reached an impasse at the end of the Tokyo Round in April 1979 and no new text was agreed to, Members continued discussing these issues in the Uruguay Round negotiations.
+4. The Drafting History of the Agreement On Safeguards Confirms That Invocation Through Notice is a Precondition to a Member's exercise of its right to take action under Article XIX and that the Agreement on Safeguards Does Not Constrain a Member's Ability to Act Pursuant to Article XXI(b)

+203. The drafting history of the Agreement on Safeguards also confirms that invocation is a condition precedent to a Member's exercise of its right to take action under Article XIX and the consequent application of safeguards rules to that action.
+The importance of invocation was highlighted during Tokyo Round discussions, and can be seen in the continued development of the text that became Article 1 and Article 11 of the Agreement on Safeguards after the Uruguay Round.

+204. During the Tokyo Round negotiations, contracting parties perceived a need to clarify and strengthen the provisions of Article XIX.215 In particular, certain contracting parties "affected by Article XIX measures wanted its provisions to be clarified and re-inforced" and "stressed the need for more precise criteria for invocation of the safeguard clause".216 The Tokyo Declaration, adopted in September 1973, stated that negotiations should examine "the adequacy of the multilateral safeguard system, considering particularly the modalities of application of Article XIX, with a view to furthering trade liberalization and preserving its results."217

+205. Although negotiations reached an impasse at the end of the Tokyo Round in April 1979 and no new text was agreed to, Members continued discussing these issues in the Uruguay Round negotiations.
 In particular, in preparing the text that became Article 1 and Article 11.1 of the Agreement on Safeguards, Uruguay Round drafters abandoned their early attempts to include a definition for what would constitute safeguard measures, and instead included only a reference to the provisions of Article XIX.
-This decision by the Uruguay Round drafters confirms that it is the terms of Article XIX including its invocation requirement that define what constitutes safeguard measures under the Agreement on Safeguards and under Article XIX.
+This decision by the Uruguay Round drafters confirms that it is the terms of Article XIX - including its invocation requirement - that define what constitutes safeguard measures under the Agreement on Safeguards and under Article XIX.

+206. Furthermore, Uruguay Round drafters also abandoned their early proposals that could have been seen as limiting Members' ability to take action pursuant to provisions of the GATT 1994 other than Article XIX.
+This decision by drafters confirms that nothing in the Agreement on Safeguards constrains a Member's ability to take action pursuant to Article XXI.

-&lt;sup>197 Work Already Undertaken in the GATT on Safeguards, MTN.GNG/NG9/W/1, (Apr.
+215 Work Already Undertaken in the GATT on Safeguards, MTN.GNG/NG9/W/1, (Apr.
 7, 1987), page 4, para.
 14 ("During the preparatory stage before the Ministerial meeting in Tokyo, the question of the adequacy or otherwise of the existing multilateral safeguard system acquired increased importance as an issue for the negotiations.")
 (US-213).

-&lt;sup>198 Work Already Undertaken in the GATT on Safeguards, MTN.GNG/NG9/W/1, (Apr.
+216 Work Already Undertaken in the GATT on Safeguards, MTN.GNG/NG9/W/1, (Apr.
 7, 1987), para.
 14 (emphasis added) (US-213)